 On our 20 minute walk from the railway station to our hotel Renee and I were offered weed twice, both times when we’d stopped so that Renee could consult her phone for directions.
-During our stay we were also approached by leering males as well as people asking for money in the city, which was noticeably more expensive than Porto.
+During our 36 hours in Lisbon we were also approached by leering males as well as people asking for money in the city, which was noticeably more expensive than Porto.

 My thoughts on Lisbon:

 It feels familiar

 Avenida da Liberdade, looked down on by The Marquess of Pombal monument reminded me of the Champs-Élysées in Paris, then there are the central squares like the Italian piazzas.

 It’s still less crowded and undiscovered than other European Capital cities, not as dirty as Athens or Rome and also lacking their graffiti issues.

 There is however litter and cigarette butts on the ground despite prominent rubbish bins.

 When we saw the size of the city on a map and how spread out the points of interest were, we opted to do a hop-on-hop-off bus tour with Yellow Bus Tours.
 It started from Praça da Figueira which was close to our hotel.
 But we should have got up earlier – the queue of tourists for the bus was immense by nearly 11am and there was a lot of waiting around.